 About Columbus State Community College

-Columbus State Community College (CSCC) is a community college in Columbus, Ohio.
+Columbus State Community College (CSCC) is a public community college in Columbus, Ohio.
 Founded as Columbus Area Technician's School in 1963, it was renamed Columbus Technical Institute in 1965 and was renamed again to its current name in 1987.
-The college has grown from an initial enrollment of 67 students in 1963, to its current enrollment of over 27,000 students over two campuses, nine regional learning centers and online courses.
+The college has grown from an initial enrollment of 67 students in 1963, to its current enrollment of over 27,000 students over two campuses, nine regional learning centers, and online courses.

 - Offers certificate, and associate degrees

 - 19,559 students

 The most popular degrees are Visual and Performing Arts, Marketing, Human Resources Management, International Business, Management Information Systems, Electronics Engineering Technology, Photography, and Carpentry.